 the Hearing Impaired Wish You Knew

 VIII.
-Thou shalt not obstruct the view of your mouth while speaking.
+Thou shalt not cover thy mouth or chew while talking.

 How to Read a Hearing Test

 People begin to benefit from hearing aids when their thresholds exceed 30dB, especially at 2kHz.
 I found this video explanation of how to interpret a hearing test by Carrie Brollier at Saint Jospeh's University in Philadelphia.

 It takes time to get used to hearing things you haven't heard in a long time.
 At first they're distracting, if not annoying.
 With time, though, your brain rewires and learns to dismiss them the way people with normal hearing do.
 It's like when you get new glasses and the frames are distracting.
 Hearing adaptation just takes a little longer.
 Scroll over the bottom of the article to turn to the next page.